-1. agree to adhere to the principles of good research practice.1 recognise the DFG's Rules of Procedure for Dealing with Scientific Misconduct (Verfahrensordnung zum Umgang mit wissenschaftlichem Fehlverhalten - VerfOwF)2 as legally binding.
+1. agree to adhere to the principles of good research practice.1

 The principles of good research practice include, among others: maintaining professional standards, maintaining strict honesty with regard to one's own contributions and those of third parties, documenting results and rigorously questioning all findings.